 In our Veterans on a Mission series, we’ll highlight the best and brightest veterans who have put their service-learned skills to work – and have helped us become one of G.I.
 Jobs’ Top Military Friendly Employers.

-One of those who served is Jason Porter, Vice President of Global Technology Planning, former Vice President of Security Solutions, and a graduate of the United States Military Academy in West Point, NY.
+One of those who served is Jason Porter, Senior Vice President - Strategic Planning, former Vice President of Security Solutions, and a graduate of the United States Military Academy in West Point, NY.
 Read along as Jason reflects on his military career, and how his service helped him hone the traits he uses today to develop and deliver innovative solutions to AT&T clients.

 Branch of service:

 Current position at AT&T: